zoxpx/pxdocs/content/install-with-other/docker/stateful-applications/hadoopandhdfs/_index.md

 The benefits of running Hadoop with Portworx are:

-* Enable Hadoop to run on a cloud-native storage infrastructure that is managed the same way, whether you run on-premise or in any public cloud
+* Enable Hadoop to run on a cloud-native storage infrastructure that is managed the same way, whether you run on-premises or in any public cloud
 * Faster recovery times during a failure for Data, Name and Journal nodes.
 * Increased resource utilization because multiple Hadoop clusters can be safely run on the same hosts
 * Improved Hadoop performance with data locality or hyperconvergence